 The planning permission process should take around two months.
 The government has put pressure on performance which is now linked to planning and finance departments, so councillors can’t drag their feet for too long.

-It’s easier to refuse a proposal than it is to negotiate, so keep an eye on your application from the moment you send it off, track it through the system.
-If they do refuse it, resubmit the application once you’ve worked your way through the problems they’ve identified.
+It’s easier to refuse a proposal than it is to negotiate, so keep an eye on your planning application from the moment you send it off, track it through the system.
+If you do get refused, resubmit the application once you’ve worked your way through the problems they’ve identified.
 If you do have to apply a second time, then you won’t have to pay a fee.